Forest Legacy Program

 Landowners interested in the Forestry Legacy Program must prepare an application for the program and also choose a Project Advocate to research the property’s conservation attributes, prepare a proposal and a GIS-quality map, and possibly combine several properties together in an effort to increase the scope and competitiveness of the application.

 The Project Advocate is typically a land trust or other private land conservation organization, but may also be the land conservation staff of a governmental entity or any other interested organization.
-These organizational entities have staff and resources that allow for improved GIS map making and conservation value identification, both necessary in the competitive state and national application review process.
-Project Advocates also utilize the collective knowledge and experience of Virginia’s robust land conservation organizations and agencies.
+These organizational entities have staff and resources that allow for improved GIS map making and conservation value identification.
+Due to the competitive nature of the grant funding program, landowners or Project Advocates are advised to contact us early to request preliminary project feedback while contemplating a proposal.
+Providing project information that speaks to the scale, conservation impact and rationale of the project’s relevance to the FLP will aid in the preliminary feedback offered.

 There are two funding sources for the USDA Forest Service Forest Legacy Program…the annual funding from the Land and Water Conservation Fund (LWCF) allocated by the U.S. Congress and additional funding that has been made available through the 2022 U.S. Congressional passage of the Inflation Reduction Act (IRA).
-As a result, there are now three separate application cycles per year for funding: spring (IRA), summer (LWCF) and fall (IRA).
+As a result, there are now two separate grant application cycles per year for the available funding: spring (IRA), summer (LWCF and IRA).

 For specific deadlines and application requirements, refer to the Forest Legacy Program Request for Proposals documents in the Additional Resources below or e-mail us.